dotnet/dotnet-docker/samples/kubernetes/environment.md

 If you are new to Kubernetes, you'll likely want to start with a [local environment](https://kubernetes.io/docs/tasks/tools/), such as [Docker Desktop](https://docs.docker.com/desktop/kubernetes/), [K3s](https://k3s.io/), [Minikube](https://minikube.sigs.k8s.io/docs/), [OpenShift Local](https://developers.redhat.com/products/openshift-local), or [Rancher](https://rancherdesktop.io/).

 Isolated Kubernetes environments make it easy to install one or more apps, and delete all the state with a single gesture afterwords.
-This approach also works well for running multiple local clusters.
 For example, minikube makes that easy and [offers a copy of `kubectl`](https://minikube.sigs.k8s.io/docs/handbook/kubectl/) so that you don't need to install it separately (however, it still uses the global kubectl configuration).

-## Switching between environments
+## Switch between environments

 `kubectl` can be used to switch between contexts to test differences in behavior between clusters.
 The most natural way of doing that is to maintain multiple `kubectl` contexts and switch between them.